SOCS5551 Master's Dissertation 1

 - Students are able to develop the abilities to undertake research at postgraduate level and present their findings in an academic dissertation.

-- Typically this unit is assessed in the following way: submission of a dissertation.
+- Indicative assessments in this unit are as follows: submission of a dissertation.
 A final mark is awarded at the completion of dissertation parts 1 to 3.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.